funneld/djifpv_live_audio_V2/README.md

 Packages with the matching name must be installed on both airunit and goggles.

+If an SD card is inserted in the airunit live audio will start only while recording.

 Audio volume can be set:
 - by playing back a video that doesn't contain any audio and set the volume from there.
 - with CLI command `setprop persist.dji.volume.headphone 6` with persistent values from 1-6.